erik-petrov/mobiilrakendus/step4_report.md

 The testing strategy covers both logic (unit tests) and real user interaction (UI tests).
 The implemented tests validate the core reminder workflow and ensure stable behavior of the Add Reminder dialog.
-Current limitations mostly relate to prototype-level architecture and can be improved in the future iteration.
+Current limitations mostly relate to prototype-level architecture and can be improved in the future iteration, but also a bug touches our DB infrastructure.